Aditya1864/concierge_agent/README.md

-## How Persona Detection Works
+## How Persona Detection Works in this Project?

 This project personalizes the assistant's behavior by detecting the user's persona: **`tourist`**, **`resident`**, or **`neutral`** (newcomer/unspecified).
 The detection process is fully automatic and updates dynamically during the conversation.

----

 ### Step-by-Step Explanation